-The Commonwealth developed the framework, which includes model indicators and a toolkit that can be used to assess the potential benefits of delivery of sport and recreation programmes on the SDGs.This is part of the Commonwealth’s role in coordinating global efforts to deliver action two of the internationally recognised ‘Kazan Action Plan’ on sport, physical education and physical activity.
+The Commonwealth developed the framework, which includes model indicators and a toolkit that can be used to assess the potential benefits of sport delivery and recreational programmes on the SDGs.This is part of the Commonwealth’s role in coordinating global efforts to deliver action two of the internationally recognised ‘Kazan Action Plan’ on sport, physical education and physical activity.

 Officials from the countries and organisations that have adopted the framework attended the meeting.
 They reported that the framework has improved their ability to forge multi-sector partnerships on sport and sustainable development, and enhanced their capacity to target future policy and programme to maximise sport’s benefits across communities.

 Speaking at the meeting, Suzzette Ison from Jamaica’s Ministry of Culture, Gender, Entertainment and Sports said: “This framework has made it much easier for us to show how sport can deliver on the priorities of stakeholders across sectors and areas of government.”